 Below are five methods you can use to estimate the value of a business:

 - Revenue-based valuation.
 Determine how much revenue a business pulls in on an annual basis.
-Then, estimate business value as a multiple of this figure.
+Then, estimate the company’s value as a multiple of this figure.
 It’s common for a business to sell for one to two times its annual revenue.

 - Value-based analysis.
 A business is more than its financial statements.
-This is why it’s helpful to think outside the realm of financial stats when you assess business value.
+This is why it’s helpful to think outside the realm of financial stats when you assess its value.
 You should also, for example, factor in the price at which competing businesses in the area sold.
-Remember to consider relationships of the business that add value.
-For example, your employee, customer, or supplier base can all add to the worth of a business.
+Remember to consider relationships that add value.
+For example, your employee, customer, or supplier base can all add to the worth to the final figure.

 MileIQ’s blog does not constitute professional tax advice.
 You should contact your own tax professional to discuss your situation.